Which Mac should you buy?

 What are the specifications?
 The MacBook comes in only one size: a 12-inch model available in rose gold, space gray, gold, or silver.

 There are two models of the MacBook.
-The $1,299 model has a dual-core 1.1GHz Intel Core M processor and 256GB of flash storage.
-The $1,599 model has a dual-core 1.2GHz Intel Core M processor and 512GB of flash storage.
-Both models include 8GB of memory and an integrated Intel HD Graphics 515 processor.
+The $1,299 model has a 1.2GHz dual-core Intel Core m3 (Kaby Lake) processor and 256GB of flash storage.
+The $1,599 model has a 1.3GHz dual-core Intel Core i5 (Kaby Lake) processor and 512GB of flash storage.
+Both models include 8GB of memory and an integrated Intel HD Graphics 615 processor.

-The MacBook has a Retina display, which means it has an ultra-high resolution display that’s capable of showing crisper images than on the MacBook Air, which has a standard display.
+The MacBook has a Retina display, which means it has an ultra-high resolution scren that’s capable of showing crisper images than on the MacBook Air, which has a standard display.
 The MacBook has a native resolution of 2304x1440 and offers scaled resolutions of 1024x640, 1280x800, and 1440x900.

 How do I connect stuff?
 The MacBook has Wi-Fi for connecting to a network and Bluetooth for your devices.

 How fast is it?
-The Intel Core M processor in the MacBook is made to be efficient and cool.
-That means it’s not a top-performing processor, though our benchmarks show it does keep up with the MacBook Air.
+The processors in the MacBook are made to be efficient and cool.
+They’re not a top-performing processors, though we’ve found that the MacBook outpaces the MacBook Air.

+Compared to previous MacBook generations, the current version provides a much needed performance boost.
+THe MacBook is a better value than it has been, thanks to the Kaby Lake processor.

 That being said, it can handle everything your typical user does on a daily basis.
 It can even handle some high-end, professional production tasks.
 It just won’t be the fastest to the finish line.

 Macworld’s buying advice: The MacBook is for anyone who’s constantly on the go and seldom needs to connect devices—be prepared to carry a bunch of adapters if you have to make connections.
-The MacBook seems like a good indicator of what direction Apple plans to go with its laptop line: thinner with fewer connectors.
-Even if you decide not to go with a MacBook, it’s good to take a look at it and prepare yourself for what’s coming.

 Ready to buy a MacBook?
 Go to the Apple Store

-Note: Editor's note: We've updated the iMac Pro section of this article with news about new Intel Xeon-W workstation-class processors, which could be the processor in the iMac Pro.